Study of the Nonequilibrium Critical Quenching and Annealing Dynamics for the Long-Range Ising Model: Results and discussion.

 \subsection{Standard relaxation dynamics}

-Focusing our attention first on the relaxation dynamic behavior, at criticality, figure \ref{figure1} shows the time evolution of the magnetization at different temperatures.
-The critical temperature $ T_c=2.630(3)$ was determined by searching the smallest standard deviation from the power law (equation (\ref{quen})), and the error bar was assessed by considering closest temperatures that present noticeable but small deviations.
-Also, from the fit of the data the critical exponent $\beta /\nu z=0.091(2)$ was determined.
-Figure \ref{figure2} (a) shows the time evolution of the second-order Binder cumulant that can be fitted with a power law with exponent $d/z=1.05(1)$.
-This value yields $z=0.95(1)$ for the dynamic exponent that is significantly larger than the RG predictions, which place $z$ between $0.7174\; ($for $\sigma =0.70)$ and $0.834\;($for $\sigma =0.80)$ \cite{chen,loca}.
-In principle one could expect that this result may be most likely due to the fact that $z$ depends on the specific dynamics used, however, a more detailed discussion will be offered below.
-Finally, by using measurements of the magnetization performed at two adjacent temperature points, namely, $T=2.620$ and $T=2.640$, the logarithmic derivative of the magnetization with respect to the reduced temperature was obtained.
-Figure \ref{figure2}(b) shows that this observable also exhibits a power-law behavior with exponent $1/\nu z=0.50(2)$.
-Furthermore, by replacing the obtained value of $z$ in the exponent corresponding to the logarithmic derivative, one gets $1/\nu =0.47(2)$, in agreement with both the RG prediction, namely, $1/\nu =0.477$ \cite{Binder,chen}, and with Monte Carlo simulations performed at equilibrium, $1/\nu =0.469$ \cite{Binder}.
+Focusing our attention first on the relaxation dynamic behaviour at criticality, figure \ref{Mvsmcs} shows the time evolution of the magnetization at different temperatures for the system size $L=2\times10^4$.
+For this system size the \textit{critical} temperature $T_c=2.6525(25)$ was found by searching the smallest standard deviation from the power law (equation (\ref{quen})), and the error bars were assessed by considering closest temperatures that present noticeable but small deviations.
+Also, from the fit of the data the critical exponent $\beta /\nu z=0.129(6)$ was determined.